This week I attended a conference on the future of Moore Street in Dublin hosted by Sinn Féin leader Mary Lou McDonald in the GPO on O’Connell Street.

 Many will have traveled along the street linking Parnell Street with Henry Street.
 Along one side is the Ilac shopping center and the other is a dilapidated terrace of houses and shop fronts.
 Despite years of neglect, it is a vibrant host to fruit stalls, flower sellers, and ethnic food shops.

-A short walk from our offices on Parnell Square, Moore Street is a dynamic blend of the old and new Dublin – full of noise and colour.
+A short walk from our offices on Parnell Square, Moore Street is a dynamic blend of the old and new Dublin – full of noise and color.

 There are currently plans to demolish the street and the surrounding buildings to make way for another shopping center.